In the news

 …otherwise none of us would be here right now.”
 She paused.
 “I’m so sorry.”

-By Jennifer Gonnerman, Feb.
+Jennifer Gonnerman, The New Yorker, Feb.
 16, 2024

 WAITING FOR EXONERATION

 “…many prisoners, even if innocent, will eventually say they are guilty, simply to give themselves a better chance at release.”
+Miller, however, remained steadfast.

-By Theodore Hamm, Sept.
+Ted Hamm, The Indypendent, Sept.
 18, 2023

 New Twist in 1987 Murder Case